ROTEMPCO

 An analogy

-You have a challenge, the solution is right in front of you.
+You face a challenge.
+The solution is right in front of you.

-If you throw enough hours after the assignment, it may be read at some point.
+If you manhours at the task, it will be resolved at some point.

-If you know how and have the time to focus, the task can be solved quickly and efficiently.
+If you know how to do it and have the time to focus on it, the task can be solved quickly and efficiently.

-In addition, I can explain the solution to you, so you have one more tool for next time.
+And I can explain the solution to you so that you have another tool in your toolbox for the future.

 Contact me